codecygen/030_password-hashing-salting_Level4/README.md

 For our example, imagine our secret keyword is "jsdhnicgvvtrbjjv".
 Imagine encryption is performed using AES-256-CBC with a random, unique initialization vector for each operation.

-As you can see down below, in this method, the longer the password, longer the password gets.
+As you can see down below, the longer the password, longer the password gets.

+An example secret keyword and database is given down below.

 | Secret Keyword (Saved into .env file)        |
 | -------------------------------------------- |